 1. Colorless D-F Diamonds

 Diamonds in the D, E, and F color scaled are colorless diamonds.
 They have no visible yellow tint, and they are the highest quality diamonds.
 The prices of the D-F diamond vary, but don’t expect a regular price, as these diamonds are relatively rare.
 While E and F diamonds have more color tints than D diamonds, the difference is almost invisible to the human eye.
-With everything else equal, a D, E, and F graded diamond will cost $9,500, $8,250, $7,500, respectively.
+With everything else equal, a D, E, and F graded diamond will cost $9,500, $8,250, and $7,500, respectively.
 However, if you want to purchase a diamond from the colorless grade with a friendly budget, an F-graded diamond is your best bet, as it’s the least expensive among the trio.
 Diamond Color

 2. Near Colorless G-H & I-J Diamonds

 According to the Gemology Institute of America, diamonds that fall into the G-J grade are near colorless diamonds.
-However, while most people wouldn’t notice the difference compared to one another, there is a visible difference between G-H and I-J diamonds under careful observation.
+However, while most people wouldn’t notice the difference compared to one another, Jewelry manufacturers, there is a visible difference between G-H and I-J diamonds under careful observation.

 3. Faint Color: K to M diamonds.

 These diamonds have a yellow tint, visible to the naked eye without careful observation, even if you aren’t a gemologist.
-These diamonds are less expensive than their colorless counterparts, and they’re also less desirable.
+These diamonds are less expensive than their colorless counterparts, Wholesale Silver Jewelry, and they’re also less desirable.
 It’s easier to manufacture these calibers of diamonds, leading to a significantly higher supply than the demand.
 While they’re not the best type of diamonds that money can buy, they’re also not the worst.
 Diamond Color